 There also remains a pathway where an applicant may be granted this visa (bypassing all of the above requirements) in situations where in the Minister’s opinion the applicant has provided “specialised assistance” to the Australian Government in matters of security, having received appropriate advice from an intelligence or security agency or the Director-General of security.

-In 2019, the Australian government also announced the Global Talent Independent (GTI) program to offer 5,000 fast-tracked spots under this visa to individuals across 7 targeted sectors (relating to technology).
+For the 2020/21 Migration Program year, the Australian government also announced the Global Talent Independent (GTI) program would offer 15,000 fast-tracked spots under this visa to individuals across 7 targeted sectors (relating to technology).
 You can read more about this program here.

 How do I apply?